Human Rights in Business Operation

 Human Rights Due Diligence Progress

-The Company has established the “Human Rights and Fair Treatment of Labour Policy” to ensure fair and appropriate treatment of all stakeholder groups across every activity throughout the value chain.
-The policy reflects the Company’s commitment and accountability in complying with applicable laws in Thailand and in all countries where it operates, and in aligning business practices with both national and international standards on human rights and labour rights.
-These include the humanitarian and labour rights principles of the International Labour Organization (ILO), the Universal Declaration of Human Rights (UDHR), the United Nations Global Compact (UNGC), the UN Guiding Principles on Business and Human Rights (UNGPs), and the Declaration on Fundamental Principles and Rights at Work of the ILO.
+The Company has established the “Human Rights and Fair Treatment of Labor Policy” to ensure fair and appropriate treatment of all stakeholder groups across every activity throughout the value chain.
+The policy reflects the Company’s commitment and accountability in complying with applicable laws in Thailand and in all countries where it operates, and in aligning business practices with both national and international standards on human rights and labor rights.
+These include the humanitarian and labor rights principles of the International Labor Organization (ILO), the Universal Declaration of Human Rights (UDHR), the United Nations Global Compact (UNGC), the UN Guiding Principles on Business and Human Rights (UNGPs), and the Declaration on Fundamental Principles and Rights at Work of the ILO.
 The Company also adheres to its ALL WIN philosophy, corporate governance principles, and code of conduct, while emphasizing the importance of human rights issues relevant to employees and all stakeholders within the value chain.
 To this end, the Company performs Human Rights Due Diligence to assess and monitor risks and impacts in a comprehensive manner.

 See more details about our Human Rights and Fair Treatment of Labour Policy.